toramregistlet/toramregistlet.github.io/Registlet/Registlet.md

 ## Protection Aegis
 (Lv: 220)
-> When `Protection` is activated, the `Aegis` you've acquired will also be activated at the same time.
+> When `Protection` is activated, the `Aegis` you've acquired will also be activated at the same time.<br/>
-Likewise, when `Aegis` is activated, the `Protection` you've acquired will also be activated at the same time.
+> Likewise, when `Aegis` is activated, the `Protection` you've acquired will also be activated at the same time.

 Max Level: 1<br/>
 Rarity:

 ## Frugal Breathwork
-(Lv: 220)
+(Lv: 220, 270)
 > Reduces the MP Cost of `Breathwork` by 100

 Max Level: 1<br/>